dsccommunity/SharePointDsc/README.md

  * Fixed bug with get output of xSPUSageApplication
  * Added SXSpath parameter to xSPInstallPrereqs for installing Windows features in offline environments
  * Added additional parameters to xSPWebAppGeneralSettings for use in hardened environments
+ * Added timestamps to verbose logging for resources that pause for responses from SharePoint

 ### 0.12.0.0